-It may not be your first choice for a whiskey cocktail, but Irish whiskey can make some amazing drinks.
+Irish whiskey is smooth and can be used in a variety of both cold and warm drinks.
 Whether it's St. Patrick's Day or you're simply a fan of this style of whiskey, there are many great cocktail recipes to try.

 While there are tried and true favorites like the Irish coffee, Irish whiskey is surprisingly versatile.
 From refreshing highballs to short sour drinks, and fancy martinis to fruity delights, it's time to rethink what's possible with Irish whiskey.

 Few drinks in the world can beat the original Irish coffee.
 It is the signature drink for Irish whiskey and a little more complicated than merely spiking your coffee, though it's not difficult.
 To make this timeless drink, you will need brown sugar and lightly whipped cream.
 Combine those with your favorite Irish whiskey and the most robust coffee you can brew, and a fantastic cup is ready to enjoy.

 02 of 12

 A modern take on that classic, the Irish winter adds a couple of interesting touches.
 For this recipe, you'll keep the Irish whiskey and black coffee.
 To give it a sweeter, creamier profile, you'll bring in a coffee liqueur and an Irish cream.
 It's simple, flavorful, and a perfect way to shake up your spiked coffee routine.

 03 of 12